Maryam-Nasseri/AI-concepts/README.md

 [![Watch the video on Mamba Language Model with Selective State Space](https://img.youtube.com/vi/pfqNXaAOh1U/maxresdefault.jpg)](https://youtu.be/pfqNXaAOh1U)

 ## What Is An Agentic Workflow?
-Six Main System For AI Agents
+Six Main Systems For AI Agents